 Option 3: SEP IRA

-A Simplified Employer Pension (SEP) IRA is a tax-advantaged retirement savings plan for self-employed individuals and small businesses.
-You can contribute to SEP IRA after you reach age 70.
-But once you reach age 70½, you have to take RMDs.
+A Simplified Employer Pension (SEP) IRA is a tax-advantaged retirement savings plan for self-employed individuals and owners of small businesses.
+You can make employer contributions to a SEP IRA even after you reach age 70, provided you are working and have income.
+But once you reach age 70½, you have to start taking RMDs.
 So you could conceivably be contributing to your SEP IRA and reducing your current-year tax on one hand, while also taking an RMD and having to pay tax on the withdrawals on the other.

 Option 4: Health savings account (HSA)